FAQ for Respondents

 There are two phases to a hearing.
 The first is a fact finding phase to determine responsibility, or lack thereof, for the charge(s).
 If you are found responsible for one or more charges, there will be a sanctioning phase to determine how the university will respond.

 Cases which are reviewed in an administrative hearing can result in several potential outcomes.
 If a student is found not responsible, sanctions will not be issued.
 If a student is found responsible, they are subject to a full range of sanctions.
-Misconduct that involves relationship violence, sexual misconduct, or stalking may result in suspension or expulsion from the university.
+Misconduct that involves relationship or interpersonal violence or sexual misconduct may result in suspension or expulsion from the university.

 How is a decision made?